Kushal-55/chemical_toxicity_prediction_challenge/README.md

 - The file also has a google colab link and can be executed on google colab.

-- The third option to run the file is to downloaded the files, upload them to google Colab and run them
+- The third option to run the file is to download the files, upload them to Google Colab and run them

 ## What if the file does not run?

-One can change the train and test file location to run the file successfully.
+Change the train and test data file locations to run the file successfully.